Clement-W/Activation-Maps-Visualiser-PT/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-I've created a little PyTorch script to see the activation maps of a specific, or all the CNN's layers.
+I've created a little PyTorch script to display the activation maps of a specific, or all the CNN's layers.
 Since I'm learning PyTorch, I thought it would be interesting to do this little project to get used to handling torch objects and tensors.

 ### Built With